spectrocloud/docusaurus-versioning-template/README.md

 ```shell
 exclude_branches=("version-1-0 version-1-1")
 ```
-Save your changes and commit the changes the changes to your main branch.
+Save your changes and commit them to your main branch.
 Next time you issue `make versions`, the archived version will no longer be part of the build.
 Docusaurs will still display the version branch in the version drop-down menu but it will now be an external URL.

+### ❓ I noticed you squash commits.
+How come?

+When it comes to backporting, it's easier to only backport a single commit versus a set of commits.
+This is especially true when the backport actions are unable to create a pull request due to merge conflicts.
+In those scenarios, you have to cherry-pick.
+We prefer to cherry-pick a single commit.